-David Serero performed for the World Health Day at the UNITED NATIONS.
+David Serero performed for World Health Day at the UNITED NATIONS.

-Ambassadors from France, Japan, United Kingdom and many more attended this important event.
-David Serero performed opera arias, Broadway musicals and opened with New York, New York.
+Ambassadors from France, Japan, the United Kingdom, and many more attended this important event.
+David Serero performed opera arias, and Broadway musicals and opened with New York, New York.

 World Health Day and WHO’s 70th Anniversary celebration at the United Nations

 On April 6, 2018, the World Health Organization office at the United Nations, celebrated WHO’s 70th birthday under the theme “Universal Health Coverage: Everyone, Everywhere”.

 Over 160 participants across sectors, including Member States, the UN system, academia, civil society, and the private sector joined the lively commemorative event at UN Headquarters in New York, to congratulate WHO and discuss commitments that are needed at the political level to help shape health systems of the future to ensure health for all and that no one is left behind.
 The occasion also featured the launch of the UN World Health Day commemorative stamps.

 Dr. Nata Menabde, Executive Director of the WHO Office at the UN opened the event, acknowledging the gains made in public health since the organization’s founding in 1948 and re-emphasizing Universal Health Coverage (UHC) as WHO’s top priority to ensure the health of future generations and the achievement of the 2030 Sustainable Development Agenda.